5 min read · The beginner explainer · Last updated 14 May 2026

 You can use Claude in three places: the web app at claude.ai, the desktop app on Mac or Windows, and Claude Code in your terminal.

 Skills work the same way in all three.
+You build one, you use it everywhere.

 The folder you build is identical.
 What changes is how you install it.